material-motion/material-motion/dictionary.md

 Term: fadeIn()

-Fade an element's opacity in.
+Fade the target's opacity in.

 Modifiers: